lleahhhh/lleahhhh/README.md

 ## Connect with Me ✨
 - [LinkedIn](https://www.linkedin.com/in/leah-lowenstein-55b019215/)
-- Follow my blog (... coming soon ...)
 - [Twitter/X](https://x.com/binpige0n)
+- Follow my blog, The Human Protocol (... coming soon ...)

 <!--
 **lleahhhh/lleahhhh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.